-What is the Taxpayer Advocate Service?
+What Is the Taxpayer Advocate Service?

-Taxpayers might receive a bit of advice as well regarding how to avoid certain future problems.
+Taxpayers might receive a bit of advice, as well, regarding how to avoid certain future problems.
 All information you provide to your advocate is protected by confidentiality rules.

 Who Qualifies for Taxpayer Advocate Service Assistance?

-Taxpayers Reporting Systemic Issues
+TAS Reporting Systemic Issues

 How Can I Contact TAS?

 You have a few options for reaching out to TAS aside from visiting your local TAS office.
 You can call its national number, 1-877-777-4778.
 You can also mail or fax your completed Form 911.
 This is the form that officially requests TAS assistance.

 Systemic problems should be reported on the Systemic Advocacy Management System (SAMS) on the IRS website.